Technical sheet

 without conductive layer under the waterproofing

-Checking the integrity of the coating covering is affected by the availability of electric current under the covering
+Testing the integrity of the waterproofing membrane is affected by the availability of electric current under the testing membrane

-In the case of dry materials under the waterproofing, it is not possible to perform high-quality integrity detection
+In the case of dry materials under the waterproofing membrane, it is not possible to perform high-quality integrity testing

-Only violations are identified, through which a significant amount of water has entered the structure and the resulting moisture creates a conductive state for electric current
+There are only damages identified, through which a significant amount of water has entered the structure and the resulting moisture creates a conductive state for electric current

 Single-ply flat roof